gmullerb/base-style-config/js/README.md

 * It has only 1 rule to check that "`Copyright (c)`" is present in the file.

-[regex[immutable-js]: Eslint Regex Rules for Immutable Typescript](config/configs/regex/immutable-ts.js):
+[regex[immutable.ts]: Eslint Regex Rules for Immutable Typescript](config/configs/regex/immutable-ts.js):

 * It has only 1 rule to check that `public` fields are `readonly`.
 * Inspects only `.ts` and `.tsx` files.